myitcvforks/lighthouse/cmd/lh/README.md

 from FILE.

 Many subcommands work on resources that are Lighthouse project-specific.
-These commands require the project ID to be specified via -p, --project, the LH_PROJECT environment variable or the config file.
+These commands require the project ID or name to be specified via -p, --project, the LH_PROJECT environment variable or the config file.